+What is wine?
 Why do I do this to myself?
 Why do I ask sommeliers this question?
 Invariably, I get one of the following three answers.
-Each time, a little part of my soul dies.
+Each time, a tiny part of my soul dies.

 The Captain Obvious Answer

+What is Wine?
 Wine is 85% water, and it has an average of 12% alcohol.
-This means water and alcohol comprise around 97% of any bottle of wine; the rest is the best part: acids, sugars, pigments, and plant matter that give the wine its color, taste, texture, and luscious aroma.Ca[taom Obnoxious, Wine Snob
+This means water and alcohol comprise around 97% of any bottle of wine; the rest is the best part: acids, sugars, pigments, and plant matter that give the wine its color, taste, texture, and luscious aroma.Captain Wine Snob

 The Dr. Imma Snoots Answer

-You can see the pottery emblazoned with pithy quotes in their kitchen.
+You can see the pottery decorated with pithy quotes in their kitchen.
 They love the poetry of wine and will tell you how they visited Italy when they were only 20 years old.

 Humanity and wine are deeply entwined, they say.
-Did you know that wine’s evolution, both as an alcoholic drink and a cultural asset, goes back thousands of years?
+But did you know that wine’s evolution, both an alcoholic drink and a cultural asset, goes back thousands of years?

 Yes, Dr. Imma.
 We know